laynebritton/dog-project/README.md

  3. Run `npm ci` to install node_modules
  4. Run `npm start` to start local dev server
  5. View in browser at http://localhost:3000/dog-project

+--

+## Extensions and Dev Environment

+I recommend using [Visual Studio Code](https://code.visualstudio.com) for development.

+This project follows and enforces, using eslint, the [Prettier code formatting standards](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+It is highly recommended to install that extension for easy code formatting.